nosqlasia/nosqlasia.github.io/content/post/002-starting-2015-with-a-spectacular-meetup.md

 ---
 date: 2014-12-17
-title: Starting 2015 With a Spectacular Meetup
+title: Starting 2015 With a BIG Bang
 ---

-It's been over a year since we had our [last dedicated NoSQL meet-up](../1st-nosql-asia-event-in-malaysia/), but they do say that the best things in life are worth the wait so are excited to announce our next event and tell you about where we've been and see ourselves going...
+It's been over a year since we had our last dedicated NoSQL meet-up, and since they say that the best things in life are worth the wait, it's once again proven true when looking at the line-up we have planned for January the 29th, 2015.
+We've also refocused our efforts on this site and can't wait to share more excitment and enthusiasm for the community and new technological opportunities available at the Mindvalley Hall of Awesomeness later this month. __Speaking of which, you'll need to book quickly as we're already nearing peak capacity and haven't even published this blog post yet!__

 <!--more-->

-We will be meeting again on January the 29th at the Mindvalley Hall of Awesomeness and are expecting a full-house thanks to the spectacular line-up we have prepared, which includes:
+Our spectacular speakers and agenda for the evening includes:

 * __19:00 to 19:45__ - Networking and Pizza
 * __19:45 to 20:00__ - [Tristan Gomez](https://twitter.com/parasquid) (Mindvalley)<br />An Introducing / Overview of NoSQL